 There are many people who have had a wonderful childhood, but have experienced abuse in their adult years.
 This doesn't mean that their trauma is any the less and can still severely damage their ability to function in everyday life.

 What is emotional abuse and what are the effects?ANY FORM OF ABUSE IS WRONG, but just because there are no physical signs of abuse, doesn’t make it any less painful and destructive.
 Emotional abuse can really diminish your sense of identity, dignity and self-worth.
 It can leave you feeling powerless, humiliated, constantly anxious and isolated.
 The effects can be long lasting and, unfortunately in some cases, lead to suicide.

 Emotional abuse symptoms vary but can invade any part of a person's life.
 Some of the many signs of emotional abuse include:

 NOBODY ASKS TO BE ABUSED, even if you hear “you’ve made me like this – it’s your fault”.
 You don’t ask to be abused - It is NEVER your fault.

-Emotional abuse, like physical abuse, is now seen as a crime and has recently been included in The Serious Crime Act 2015, which makes “behaviour that is controlling or coercive towards another person in an intimate or family relationship punishable by a prison term of up to five years”.
+Emotional abuse, like physical abuse, is now seen as a crime in Scotland and has recently been included in The Serious Crime Act 2015, which makes “behaviour that is controlling or coercive towards another person in an intimate or family relationship punishable by a prison term of up to five years”.
 As it is a criminal offence, the police are receiving specialised training to help victims of this crime.

 Take the next stepIf you have just read this page, it may be that you have been abused yourself, have witnessed abuse as a child or know of someone who has been abused in one way or another.
 This has only been a brief generalisation, because the spectrum of abuse and the damage it causes is vast and complex, however, every survivor who comes for help is accepted as a person with their own unique story.